-The responsibility of the DMC is to make decisions related to the Default Management Process, e.g. the determination of the Non-Conforming status, actions to be implemented to limit losses to the Corporation and the conforming Clearing Members.
+The responsibility of the DMC is to takemake decisions related to the default management processDefault Management Process, e.g. the determination of the Non-Conforming status, actions to be implemented to limit losses to the Corporation and the conforming Clearing Members.
 The DMC can count on the participation of a sub-committee to help performing its mandate, namely the Emergency Committee (EC).